raymondEhlers/OVERWATCH/overwatch/base/README.md

 configuration, `overwatch/base/deployReferenceConfig.yaml`.
 Note that all executable are disabled by default, so one may leave the configuration for all objects in a deployment configuration, and then just enable the parts that you want for a particular execution.

+## Monitoring for errors

+It is important to monitor Overwatch for errors and other issues.
+For the data transfer module, this monitoring is provided by `sentry`, which hooks into exceptions, logging, and other parts of the app to automatically provide alerts and information when issues occur.

+For successful monitoring, the environment must export the `DSN` as `export SENTRY_DSN=<value>`.
+The value will be some sort of unique URL.
+Note that this endpoint is for _all_ Overwatch monitoring, so be certain to check the traceback to determine the originating source of the issue.